bultza/DIY-Weather-Clock-Firmware/README.md

 # DIY-Weather-Clock-Firmware

-Firmware for the DIY Weather Clock WiFi kit that you can easily find in Amazon or Aliexpress.
-The kit comes with a plexyglass structure and three PCB boards:
+Firmware for the DIY Weather Clock WiFi kit that can be easily found on Amazon or AliExpress.
+The kit includes a plexiglass structure and three PCB boards:

-* An ESP-01S with a ESP8266 MCU
+- An ESP-01S module with an ESP8266 MCU
-* An OLED display from Adafruit 0.96" 128x64px
+- An Adafruit OLED display (0.96", 128x64 px)
-* An interface board that you would usually manually solder
+- An interface PCB that is usually hand-soldered

 <div align="center">
 <img src="docs/photo_clock.png" alt="Picture of the Clock face" width="70%"/>